anshumanbh/brutesubs/README.md

 # brutesubs
-A framework for bruteforcing subdomains using multiple Open Sourced tools and choosing your own wordlists running in parallel via Docker
+An automation framework for running multiple open sourced subdomain bruteforcing tools (in parallel) using your own wordlists via Docker

 ## Getting Started